InfinityLoop1/InfinityLoop/README.md

 # Games & Experiments
 All the games and experiments on this site I have created myself.
 Some are also hosted on my <a href=https://infinityloopgames.itch.io>itch.io</a>.
 There will be a link to play it in this site and on my itch.io, depending on which sites they're on.
-All code for my games is put onto a private repository.
-This is so people cannot take the code files for my games and put it on their own sites or claim it as their own.

 # Contributing
 Please make sure all contributions (pull requests and commits) follow the <a href="docs/CODE_OF_CONDUCT.md"> Code of Conduct</a>.